cooldragon12/flower-delivery/readme.md

 # Flueriste | Flower Delivery App
 Summative Assessment for ITCS112
 ## Description
-Fleuriste is a mobile flower delivery app created with React Native Expo.
-It was made as a component of an educational project and is aimed at female viewers.
-It sells a wide range of flowers, and its gentle, graceful aesthetic suits the products sold.
-Users can use Fleuriste to browse through the various flower alternatives, select the appropriate bouquet, and set a delivery day and time.
-It also provides a straightforward and secure payment method, allowing customers to quickly finalize their orders.
+Fleuriste is a sophisticated mobile flower delivery application developed using React Native Expo.
+Designed as part of an educational initiative, it caters to a predominantly female audience.
+Fleuriste offers an extensive selection of flowers, presented in a refined and elegant manner that complements the products available.
+The application allows users to peruse the various floral options, choose their desired bouquet, and schedule delivery at their convenience.
+Additionally, Fleuriste provides a secure and user-friendly payment system, enabling customers to effortlessly complete their transactions.
 ### Prototype Design
 Flueriste Prototype Figma
 [Click Here](https://www.figma.com/file/Hag8YoVqMUptSXepKEBGFt/Flower-Delivery-Application)